 Dr. John Waldhausen

-The Pediatric Surgery team takes a team-based approach for every child.
-We consult on each case and partner with all needed Children’s specialists.
-This is often called multi-disciplinary care.
+- We consult on each case and partner with all needed Seattle Children's specialists.
+This team-based approach is often called multidisciplinary care.

 If your child really needs surgery, are you sure the surgeon is experienced enough to be able to handle any contingency?
 Even straightforward operations can turn out to have variances that only an experienced team of pediatric surgeons can handle.
 That's why you should come to Seattle Children's.